The Proposal (2009 film): Critical reception

-The interaction between Bullock and Reynolds was well received by critics.
+The interaction between Bullock and Reynolds was well-received by critics.
 Lisa Schwarzbaum of Entertainment Weekly opined that the chemistry between the two actors was "fresh and irresistible."
 Zorianna Kit of The Huffington Post exclaimed that "what [kept] audiences of this lite-fare comedy in their seats is the undeniable on-screen chemistry between leads Sandra Bullock and Ryan Reynolds."
-She continued: "The two are so adept at comedy and have so much fun with one another, viewers watching The Proposal won't be able to resist their charms, even when some of the plot veers in to unnecessarily silliness."
+She continued: "The two are so adept at comedy and have so much fun with one another, viewers watching The Proposal won't be able to resist their charms, even when some of the plot veers into unnecessarily silliness."
 Betsey Sharkley of the Los Angeles Times felt that their relationship was a "cheeky update of The Taming of the Shrew."
 She opined, "Bullock's deft physical comedy, one of her most endearing qualities, is given a full run. [...]
 Reynolds' ability to deliver a line, or a look, with withering, surgical precision is there at every turn."
-Giving it a one out of five stars, The Guardian writer Peter Bradshaw gave a negative reaction to the interaction between Bullock and Reynolds.
+Giving it one out of five stars, The Guardian writer Peter Bradshaw gave a negative reaction to the interaction between Bullock and Reynolds.
 Bradshaw stated: "Their initial sparky detestation isn't convincing, and neither is their later thawing and romance.
 In each scene, it looks as if they have never met before.
 And Margaret isn't permitted to be a convincing cow, because that would make her unsympathetic [...].
 Andrew can't be a total wimp, because that would be unsexy, so the fundamental comic premises of the film are fudged."